liaoherui/VirStrain/README.md

 	conda install -c bioconda virstrain

+The second way to install VirStrain, is to use [pip](https://pypi.org/project/virstrain/):

+	pip install virstrain==1.10

-It should be noted that some commands have been replaced if you install VirStrain using bioconda.
+It should be noted that some commands have been replaced if you install VirStrain using bioconda/pip.
 (See below)

-Command (Not bioconda)    |	Command (bioconda)
+Command (Not bioconda)    |	Command (bioconda/pip)
 ------------ | -------------
 python VirStrain.py -h | virstrain -h
 python VirStrain_build.py -h | virstrain_build -h

 Or you can install VirStrain mannually.
 ####